 For at least a year, the puppies are placed in foster homes for socialization and training.
-The dogs are followed on a monthly basis by the staff and come back to MIRA regularly for evaluation.
-After a year or more with their foster families, the dogs are brought back to the MIRA Campus for training.
-Psychological factors such as aggressiveness, fear and excessive activity are ruled out.
+The dogs are followed every 3 months by the staff and come back to Mira Canada regularly for health and behaviour follow-ups.
+After a year with their foster families, the dogs are brought back to Mira Canada for evaluation.
+Physical and psychological factors such as aggressiveness, fear and excessive activity are ruled out.
 The choosing of dogs that will become guide dogs is extremely selective.
 Only a small percentage of dogs are deemed qualified in terms of temperament and intelligence to be trained as guide dogs.

 The dog learns to obey commands, walk in straight lines, and avoid objects and situations that might prove dangerous to blind persons.
 They are taught not to be distracted by people, food, etc. They learn to stop safely before stepping into a street, lead people to doors and point their noses at the knobs, safely navigate stairs.
 They learn to look for overhead obstructions such as low tree branches ad signs, to walk through crowds carefully.
 They develop a sense of “intelligent disobedience” in which they learn to disobey a command if it would result in a dangerous situation.
 The training for guide dogs who work with our children is the most extensive of all training.
 And note, Our guide dogs are trained off leash….the dogs are taught to stay by the side the child at all times when working.
 If the child drops the harness or leash, the dog will stay in place.
 The training is extremely strict and intense and it is fascinating to see.

 It is important to recognize that these dogs are not pets.
 They are furry and wonderful but they have another vital responsibility.
 They are trained professional guide dogs and are extremely competent.
 They are guardians, companions and provide a path to increased independence.